d3kryption/narrative-trytofindsound/README.md

 ## ⚠️ Warning
-This is not a warning.
  If you've never touched C++ before don't worry.
 This guide aims to guide you step by step to do it.
 It's a good mod and lack of knowledge shouldn't be a barrier.

 Even if you add this mod and it breaks your Narrative, just redownload it and it'll all be gone.
 I'm always happy for you to contact me if you need help.